reactjs/react.dev/beta/src/content/apis/react-dom/server/renderToPipeableStream.md

 }
 ```

-If a rendering error occurs while rendering those components, React won't have any meaningful HTML to send to the client.
-Override `onShellError` to send alternative HTML content rendered without React as the last resort:
+If an error occurs while rendering those components, React won't have any meaningful HTML to send to the client.
+Override `onShellError` to send a fallback HTML that doesn't rely on server rendering as the last resort:

 ```js {6-9}
 const { pipe } = renderToPipeableStream(<App />, {